Papa Buka: Production

-The film is positioned as Papua New Guinea’s official entry to the 98th Academy Awards in 2026.
+The film is positioned as Papua New Guinea's official entry to the 98th Academy Awards in 2026.

 Music

 The original score for Papa Buka was composed by Ricky Kej, a three-time Grammy Award-winning Indian musician and United Nations Goodwill Ambassador.

 Kej stated that he studied "raw tribal music, indigenous instruments, jungle sounds, rhythms, archival recordings and natural sound-scapes" to create a score rooted in Papua New Guinea's cultural and historical traditions.

-According to Hindustan Times, the score was praised for its ability to heighten the film’s emotional tone while remaining subtle and closely aligned with the narrative.
+According to Hindustan Times, the score was praised for its ability to heighten the film's emotional tone while remaining subtle and closely aligned with the narrative.

 Release

 Papa Buka had its world premiere on 18 September 2025 in Port Moresby, Papua New Guinea, in a grand event attended by Prime Minister James Marape, cabinet ministers, ambassadors, and representatives of the creative community.
-The following day, the film was given a theatrical release across Papua New Guinea, marking the country’s first Oscar-qualifying cinema release.
+The following day, the film was given a theatrical release across Papua New Guinea, marking the country's first Oscar-qualifying cinema release.

-The PNG Oscar Selection Committee formally announced the film as the country’s first-ever submission to the Academy Awards in the Best International Feature Film category.
-This milestone coincided with the nation’s 50th anniversary of independence, giving the release a symbolic cultural significance.
+The PNG Oscar Selection Committee formally announced the film as the country's first-ever submission to the Academy Awards in the Best International Feature Film category.
+This milestone coincided with the nation's 50th anniversary of independence, giving the release a symbolic cultural significance.

 The film will have its International premiere at the Minsk International Film Festival and compete in the Main Competition Fiction Films in November 2025.

+The film was screened at the International Film Festival of Kerala (IFFK) on 13 December 2025.

 Oscar submission

-In August 2025, Papa Buka was selected by the Papua New Guinea Oscar Selection Committee as the country’s first-ever official submission to the Academy Award for Best International Feature Film at the 98th Academy Awards.
+In August 2025, Papa Buka was selected by the Papua New Guinea Oscar Selection Committee as the country's first-ever official submission to the Academy Award for Best International Feature Film at the 98th Academy Awards.
 The announcement was made in Port Moresby by the Minister for Tourism, Arts and Culture, Belden Norman Namah, alongside National Cultural Commission Executive Director Steven Enomb Kilanda and committee chairman Dr. Don Niles.
-The committee described the film as a “pioneering cinematic collaboration between Papua New Guinea and India” that would showcase the nation’s cultural heritage to a global audience.
+The committee described the film as a “pioneering cinematic collaboration between Papua New Guinea and India” that would showcase the nation's cultural heritage to a global audience.